alorman/WLED-working-fork/WLED-integration-notes.md

 Make sure to adjust the total current limiter.
 If all LEDS are blank, this is probably what is kicking in

 ## Setting trains to be preset
 Set each segment to the correct line FX and desired color.
 Then Press `Save Preset` give it preset number 1.
 Then go to `Config > Default preset` to 1 and set `show prset on boot`.
-You may also have to disable `Show LEDs on during first boot`.
+You may also have to disable `Turn LEDs on after power up/reset`.

 ## interacting with littlefs
 https://randomnerdtutorials.com/esp8266-nodemcu-vs-code-platformio-littlefs/